tulios/kafkajs/docs/Consuming.md

 * `uncommittedOffsets()` returns all offsets by topic-partition which have not yet been committed.
 * `isRunning()` returns true if consumer is in running state, else it returns false.
 * `isStale()` returns whether the messages in the batch have been rendered stale through some other operation and should be discarded.
 For example, when calling [`consumer.seek`](#seek) the messages in the batch should be discarded, as they are not at the offset we seeked to.
+* `pause(optionalTimeout)` can be used to pause the consumer for the current topic/partition for an optional period of time.
+All offsets resolved up to that point will be committed (subject to [autoCommit](#auto-commit) settings) and processing of this batch will be aborted.
+If no timeout is specified, the consumer will be paused indefinitely until `consumer.resume()` is called with the appropriate topic/partition.
+See [Pause & Resyume](#pause-resume) for more information about this feature.

 ### Example